 There are three simple ways to get a blurry background behind your subject.
 This post covers one of them in detail: how you blur the blur the background using motion.
-More on how to blur the background by controlling your lens focusing and with photo editing software is covered here: background blur.

 Why would you want a blur the background?
 It's a great way to visually separate your subject from the background and create the feeling of action!
 It's an advanced technique that will put you ahead of the rest of the photography crowd.